Bougainvillea is a household plant that bears beautiful and radiant flowers.

-Bougainvillea is used as a decorative plant, in hanging pots, in vases, and as bonsais.
+Bougainvillea is used as a decorative plant in hanging pots, vases, and bonsais.

 Propagation of Bougainvillea by Seeds

-The vibrant flower-producing bougainvillea is a difficult set of plants to grow from their seeds.
+The vibrant flower-producing bougainvillea is a difficult plant to grow from its seeds.

-The method of cutting and grafting of branches is a convenient and more efficient way of growing them.
+Cutting and grafting branches method is a convenient and more efficient way of growing them.